ITPeople-Blockchain/auction/README.md

 ###Registering Assets or Items

 The Seller (Trader) who owns **Assets** must register the asset on the block chain in order to conduct business.
 When an **Asset** is submitted for registration, the chaincode does the following:
    * Checks if the owner has a registered account
-    * Converts any presented "Certificate of Authenticity" or a credibly issued image to a byte stream, generates a key, encrypts the byte stream using the key and stores the image on the BC.
-It provides the key to the **owner** for safe keeping and future reference
+   * Converts any presented "Certificate of Authenticity" or a credibly issued image to a byte stream, generates a key, encrypts the byte stream using the key and stores the image on the BC
+   * Provides the key to the **owner** for safe keeping and future reference
    * Makes entries into the Item History so that the lifecycle of the Asset can be reviewed at any time

 ###Making a Request to Auction an Asset